Khoaruoi69/blog/_posts/2024-02-26-Weather-and-seasons.md

 I think in UK is  popular tourists in every season but the most important season for tourism is summer.
 There are a lot of people that come to the UK in June, July, August but a lot of people come to LonDon, for example, during all the year.

-*in the second part of this speaking test i have to describe a type of weather that i don't like*
+*In the second part of this speaking test i have to describe a type of weather that i don't like*

 i don't like rain.
 This is not very good because in England there is a lot of rain.
 Sometimes it rains every day for two weeksk, but other times it once per week, so it just *depends* on the week, on the seasons really. ... i don't like rain is because when is raining you can't go outside and do you thing that you like